-According to her LinkedIn profile, Carter studied journalism communications from California State Polytechnic University.
-She is a national and international award-winning investigative reporter.
-Throughout her career, she covered a number of stories ranging from terrorism, to national security and immigration, as well as front line coverage of the wars in Iraq and Afghanistan.
+Throughout her career, she covered a number of stories ranging from terrorism to national security and immigration, as well as front-line coverage of the wars in Iraq and Afghanistan.

 Sara Carter’s Accomplishments

-She covered stories across the U.S.-Mexico border, which led to a new path in national security related stories.
+Carter covered stories across the U.S.-Mexico border, which led to a new path in national security-related stories.
 Her work helped uncover narcotics trafficking routes, secret tunnel systems, and the participation of Mexican federal officers in the drug trade.

-Throughout her career, Carter achieved a lot.
-She appeared on several national news and radio shows while also making guest appearances on news networks like BBC International, Fox, C-Span, and CNN.
+Carter has achieved a lot in her career on the frontlines of world news.
+She has appeared on several national news and radio shows while also making guest appearances on news networks like BBC International, Fox, C-Span, and CNN.
 Her work gives her the advantage to interview heads of states and foreign officials.

 Since 2008, she has lived in Afghanistan and Pakistan for a total of over seven months.
 She even spent days with troops on the Afghanistan border while being shot at by Taliban insurgents hiding in the hillsides.